Creator: Margaret Cho

-- Asian Rudeness — Her mother, but brought up in an affectionate manner.
+- Asian Rudeness: Her parents, but brought up in an affectionate manner.
 Imitating her mother is a beloved part of her stand-ups.

 - Fat-shaming is another peeve of hers.

-- Bilingual Backfire — Inverted.
+- Bilingual Backfire: Inverted.
 While promoting All-American Girl, she appeared on a morning talk show for a local station that was recently bought out by Disney.
-At the end of the interview segment, the host, in a Critical Research Failure, asked Cho to tell the people at home "in [her] native language" that they were changing over to an ABC affiliate.
-As Cho was born and raised in California and is actually not fluent in Korean, she simply looked at the camera and curtly said in plain English, "They're changing over to an ABC affiliate."
+At the end of the interview segment, the host, in a Critical Research Failure, asked Margaret to tell the people at home "in [her] native language" that they were changing over to an ABC affiliate.
+As Margaret was born and raised in California and is actually not fluent in Korean, she simply looked at the camera and curtly said in plain English, "They're changing over to an ABC affiliate."

 - Cowboy Bebop at His Computer: She once ranted about how Hello Kitty doesn't have a mouth and is unable to speak, as if telling little girls they shouldn't have voices.
 Except she does have a mouth, it's just small and is only drawn when she's speaking.

-- Dream Team — On Cho Dependent, Margaret collaborated with indie/alternative musicians like Fiona Apple, Tegan And Sara, and Ani DiFranco.
+- Dream Team: On Cho Dependent, Margaret collaborated with indie/alternative musicians like Fiona Apple, Tegan & Sara, and Ani DiFranco.

 - She herself had this reaction as an insecure teenager when the Asian Student Alliance at her high school was passing out flyers and asked if she wanted to join:"And I said, 'Eh, I'm Asian enough (nervous laughter).
 Did it HAVE to be on YELLOW PAPER?!
 Oh my GOD you guys!"